pushkar0409/KPMG_Technical_task/README.md

 - Build dimensional tables (“objects”, and “obj_close_approaches”) supporting asteroid-level and event-level exploration.
 - Application of User Story 1 and 2

+Note - Please run the file in Databricks, as it includes some Databricks-specific visualizations and I was advised to use Databricks as the preferred environment.